 All writers and authors have niggling questions while writing and publishing their books, about copyright.
 What is copyright, how to get a copyright for books in India, am I impinging on the copyright of someone else’s book, when does the book copyright apply, does copyright benefit the author and many more questions.
 We answer the 23 most relevant questions, from the very basic to the more challenging to find answers, on top of every author’s mind.

 1. What is copyright?
 What is the meaning of copyright?

 Copyright is a right given by law to the authors of literary work.
 It includes the right to reproduce, communication, adaptation and translation of the work.

 2. What is joint authorship?

 “Joint authorship” is when two or more authors produce a work.

 4. Who is an author?

 The author is the person who creates a literary work.

-5. How to get a copyright for books in India?
+5. How to get a copyright your book in India?

 Is it necessary to register your work to claim copyright?
 Possession of copyright is automatic and does not require an author to register.
 However, it becomes valid as evidence in a court if there is a dispute relating to copyright ownership.
 If you want to register the copyright for a book, we explain the process of ‘How to copyright a book in India?’

 6. Why should book rights be protected?

 Book copyright is necessary to safeguard the author’s book rights over their work, thus protecting and rewarding the author’s creativity.
 However, registration is not needed.
 If you want to copyright your book, we explain the process of ‘How to copyright a book in India?’

 6. How long does the copyright for books last?

 All rights reserved copyright is for a limited period.
 In the case of the original literary work, it is 60 years following the author’s death.

 7. What is a copyright disclaimer?